Skip to content

 A rhythmic clicking or ticking sound often points to something being loose or out of place.

 • What to Do: While not as immediately dangerous as grinding, this issue should be addressed soon.
 A loose component can lead to uneven pad wear and potential damage.
-A mechanic will need to inspect the brake assembly to secure or replace the loose hardware.
+A mechanic will need to inspect the assembly to secure or replace the hardware.

 Rumbling or Vibration (Judder) in the Pedal